If you are like me and basically plan your next destination based on what the most affordable countries to travel in

 This hidden gem in the heart of South America as a variety of landscapes which will leave you in complete awe.
 Explore the most untouched parts of the Amazon Rainforest, appreciate the gorgeous views in the Andes Mountains and discover the many beautiful colonial towns.

 If you are interested in exploring Bolivia, but have hesitations such as the language barrier or worried about heading to a new part of the world, there is no better way to travel than with a group tour.
-There are plenty of different tours in Bolivia which will take you to a variety of places such as the famous the Uyuni Salt Flats.
+There are plenty of different tours in Bolivia which will take you to a variety of places such as the famous Uyuni Salt Flats.

 Cost Per day: $25.00

 Cheapest Countries In Europe

 Europe is a part of the world not often associated with affordability and definitely has some of the most expensive countries.
-Though, if you know where exactly to explore you can discover some of the cheapest countries to travel in 2019.
+Though, if you know where exactly to explore you can discover some of the cheapest countries to travel.

 With cheap airlines servicing the majority of the continent, not just you’re in-country expenses can be kept low, but your international flights as well.
 Just make sure to read the fine print as when something is often cheap it is oftentimes never easy.
 Of which, Ryanair is a perfect example of.

 One of the cheapest countries to travel to in Western Europe is no doubt Portugal.
 This country borders Spain and the Atlantic Ocean so has an amazing culture and equally as amazing beaches.
-Have a weekend in Lisbon, the countries capital, or if you have enough time, explore all of Portugal!
+Have a weekend in Lisbon, the country’s capital, or if you have enough time, explore all of Portugal, or perhaps even do a Spain and Portugal itinerary!

 The prices of a hostel bed are super affordable, especially when considering Portugal’s location in the more pricier part of the world.
 You will be able to find cheap food in bakeries and intercity public transport is super affordable.
 Also if you are confident enough give CouchSurfing a try.
 There is an excellent Couchsurfing community in Portugal and it is a great way to experience how the locals live.